olefriis/simplepvr/README.md

 Well, I don't know...
 I'm not sure we should take this much further.
 Let this be a nice, hackable library, not too big for people to read and understand.

-I'd love to make a Web GUI on top of this library (it must be possible to do some fancy HTML5 stuff for showing TV schedules, setting up recordings, and watching recordings), but that should really happen as a separate project.
+I'd love to make a web GUI on top of this library (it must be possible to do some fancy HTML5 stuff for showing TV schedules, setting up recordings, and watching recordings), but that should really happen as a separate project.
 You are free to beat me to this!